Indianapolis News (Day at a Time)

 "Premiere of 'Starry Night' Ballet Florida's finest effort...the full length ballet conceived and choreographed

-by William Soleau provided a thrilling opening night at the Royal Poinciana Playhouse.
-'Starry Night' succeeded
+by Bill Soleau provided a thrilling opening night at the Royal Poinciana Playhouse.
+'Starry Night' succeeded in

 exquisite choreography flowed like oil on a canvas with the dancers working as a group, each providing a different